nothingnothings/NodeShopRestAPI/README.md

  Some of the Languages and Libraries employed:

- - Node Package Manager (for bootstrapping and managing the React App)
+ - Node Package Manager (for bootstrapping and managing the React app)
  - HTML5
  - CSS3 (animations, Flexbox, media queries)
  - ReactJS (JavaScript Library, app built entirely of React components)